 \subsection{Empirical Evidence of \textit{Independent Gradients}}

 To see if the \emph{Independent Gradients Hypothesis} holds in practice, we analyze the average per-parameter variance of the gradients in real-world settings.
-We plot the sparsity and variance of the gradients of the diffuse color parameters starting at pre-trained checkpoints on the ``Rubble'' dataset \cite{meganerf} against the batch size in Figure \ref{fig:gradients-uncorrelated}.
+We plot the sparsity and variance of the gradients of the diffuse color parameters starting at pre-trained checkpoints on the ``Rubble'' dataset \citep{meganerf} against the batch size in Figure \ref{fig:gradients-uncorrelated}.
 We find that the inverse of the variance increases roughly linearly, then transitions into a plateau.
 We find this behavior in all three checkpoint iterations, representing early, middle, and late training stages.
 The initial linear increase of the precision suggests that gradients are roughly uncorrelated at batch sizes used in this work (up to 32) and supports the \textit{independent gradients hypothesis}.
-However, it is worth noting that even though a single image has sparse gradients, when there are many images in a batch, the gradients overlap and become less sparse.
-They also become more correlated because we expect images with similar poses to offer similar gradients.
+While a single image may have sparse gradients; in a large batch, gradients overlap and become less sparse.
+They also grow more correlated, as camera with similar poses are expected to offer similar gradients.